 Work for the MSt and MPhil in Modern Languages is normally written in English, but may be submitted in an appropriate language other than English, provided you seek permission from the Director of Graduate Studies.
-This is best done by requesting the appropriate form from the Graduate Studies Office.
+This is best done by completing the appropriate form, which is available on Canvas, and sending it to the Graduate Studies Office.
 The only restrictions are:

 - The essays submitted for the seminars on Key Questions in Critical Thought and Spaces of Comparison must be in English.
-Those written for The History of Ideas in Germany from the Eighteenth to the Twentieth Centuries may be written in English or German; - At least one of the pieces of written work you submit must be in English.
+Those written for The History of Ideas in Germany from the Eighteenth to the Twentieth Centuries may be written in English or German; - At least one of the pieces of written work you submit must be in English. - A lack of competence in academic English is not an acceptable reason for such a request.

-Before seeking permission to write in a language other than English, students should consult with their supervisors and give careful consideration to the wider implications of their request.
-It is important to recognise that the language of the dissertation will to some extent determine the opportunities for subsequent publication and, ultimately, future career choices.
+Before seeking permission to write in a language other than English, students should consult with their Special Subject tutor, or dissertation supervisor as appropriate, and give careful consideration to the wider implications of their request.
+It is important to recognise that the language of the dissertation will to some extent determine the opportunities for possible publication and, ultimately, future career choices.

 Quotations in foreign languages should be given in the text in the original language.
-Translations into English should be provided in footnotes where there is an expectation that the work will be assessed by more than one sub-faculty, and it is largely a matter for the individual student and supervisor to decide whether this is the case.
+Translations into English should be provided in footnotes where there is an expectation that the work will be assessed by more than one sub-faculty, and it is largely a matter for the individual student and Special Subject tutor, or dissertation supervisor, to decide whether this is the case.
 In any event, translations in the footnotes of material already included in the text will not contribute to the overall word-count (i.e. this material should not be counted twice).